wangyf/Plastic_pulse/README.md

 # Plastic_pulse
-Effects of off-fault inelasticity on near-fault directivity pulses
+Datas for "Effects of off-fault inelasticity on near-fault directivity pulses" submitted to JGR-solid earth.
+Data